appcoreopc/SEAL/README.md

 # Microsoft SEAL

+> To build on Windows, please make sure you have VS 2017 / VS2019 installed.
+> Install C++ runtime component if you have not done so.
+> Then you might need to set target -> to version 10.0

+Right click Seal (C# project) and Rebuild

+To run the samples, right click on SEALNetExamples, then select "Set as Startup Project", then press F5.

 Microsoft SEAL is an easy-to-use open-source ([MIT licensed](LICENSE)) homomorphic encryption library developed by the Cryptography Research group at Microsoft.
 Microsoft SEAL is written in modern standard C++ and has no external dependencies, making it easy to compile and run in many different environments.
 For more information about the Microsoft SEAL project, see [sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal).

 This document pertains to Microsoft SEAL version 3.3.
 Users of previous versions of the library should look at the [list of changes](Changes.md).